SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

             constantProperty = 0
          }
       }
-   !!  <REPL Input>:5:9: error: cannot assign to property: 'constantProperty' is a 'let' constant !! constantProperty = 0
+   !$ error: cannot assign to property: 'constantProperty' is a 'let' constant !! constantProperty = 0
    !! ^~~~~~~~~~~~~~~~
-   !! <REPL Input>:2:6: note: change 'let' to 'var' to make it mutable !! let constantProperty: Int
+   !$ note: change 'let' to 'var' to make it mutable !! let constantProperty: Int
    !! ^~~
    !! var